Friday, June 18, 2021Welcome to Augusta County School's Business & Finance Department's Web PageOrganizational Structure:

 - Miscellaneous Grants

-The Benefits Manager establishes procedures and information systems necessary to administer payroll and benefits for all school employees.
+The Finance Supervisor for benefits establishes procedures and information systems necessary to administer payroll and benefits for all school employees.
 Benefits available for employees include health insurance, dental insurance, group term life insurance, optional term life insurance, retirement through the Virginia Retirement System, cafeteria benefit plan, tax-shelter annuities, implementation of the Family Medical Leave Act, administration of the sick leave bank, and management of annual and sick leave.

-The Purchasing Manager is a certified Virginia Contract Officer.
+The Finance Supervisor for purchasing is a certified Virginia Contract Officer.
 The manager keeps abreast on current laws governing the Virginia Public Procurement Act.
 The manager obtains technical information and establishes specifications for the procurement of goods and services for the preparation and issuance of invitations for bids, requests for proposals, and informal quotations to qualified vendors.
 In addition, the manager compares and evaluates all aspects of data received on bids, proposals, and quotes in order to make recommendations for School Board action in awarding contracts.

 Auditing & Budgeting Accountant (Melissa Meyerhoeffer)